 4. Pre-order your meal

 Some airlines such as Singapore Airlines and Malaysia Airlines have a special menu with meals that can be pre-booked up to 24 hours before your flight.
 Of course you could just board the aircraft and order anything from the menu but the choices will be a bit more limited.
-By pre-booking your meal you can enjoy a lot more options: think Lobster Thermidor and lamb shank.
+By pre-booking your meal you can enjoy a lot more options: think Lobster Thermidor and Fillet Steak.

 5. Wear something comfortable

-Yes Business Class is that little bit more special and you might be tempted to arrive at the airport dressed in your finest threads but the important thing is to be comfortable during the flight.
+Yes, Business Class is that little bit more special and you might be tempted to arrive at the airport dressed in your finest threads but the important thing is to be comfortable during the flight.
 Suits, linens and shirts tend to get very creased on a plane, so we’d advise stretchier breathable fabrics that don’t crease as much.
 Airlines often provide closets or coat hooks so you can hang up your suit and change into it on arrival in the arrivals lounge.
 Definitely avoid restrictive jeans and opt for some loose fitting trousers, leggings or a skirt.
 Better still, if the airline offers complimentary pyjamas then change into them so you’ll have a better night’s sleep and you’re clothes will be left smelling fresh.
 Alternatively take a change of clothes to slip into something more comfortable after take off.

 6. Enjoy the booze, but don’t drink too much

 Pre-flight glass of champagne anyone?
 If you’ve flown Business Class before then you’ll know that alcohol is a very big part of the experience.
 With cabin crew offering you free booze every time they come round it can be tempting to keep drinking but this can easily lead to an unwanted hangover.
 Alcohol has more of an effect on the plane too so always best to drink in moderation.
-Yes it might seem a good idea to have cocktails in the lounge, a glass of champagne before departure, 2 glasses of wine with dinner and an aged tawny port at the end of the meal, but this will definitely disturb your sleep.
+Yes it might seem a good idea to have cocktails in the lounge, a glass of champagne before take off, 2 glasses of wine with dinner and an aged tawny port at the end of the meal, but this will definitely disturb your sleep.
 Ensure you drink plenty of water throughout the flight to stay hydrated.